godaddy/node-config-shield/README.md

     otherwise will return synchronously.
 * convert ([options][, cb]) - Convert existing config to new private key.
   * options.privateKeyPath (required) - Private key file to load.
 Or could be any secret file.
+  * options.backup (default: `false`) - Write old config values as `backup` to allow for a rotationary period where old key will continue to work.
   * options.alg (default: 'aes-256-ctr') - Algorithm to use for encryption.
   * cb (function(err)) - If callback is provided, will save asynchronously, otherwise will return synchronously.
+* dropBackup () - Removes all backup keys.
 * getProp (propName) - Return decrypted config value.
 * setProp (propName, propValue) - Store config value.
 * removeProp (propName) - Remove config value.